whitrang/jiralite/README.md

 - **Features**:
   - Kanban board with drag-and-drop functionality
   - Issue columns: Backlog, Todo, In Progress, Done
+  - Project switcher: Quickly switch between all projects you have access to across all teams
   - Create new issues with:
     - Title and description
     - Priority (Low/Medium/High)